ConnectNowUK/docs/docs/chat/developer-guide/api/README.md

 Also see: [API Philosophy - authentication](/api-philosophy.md#authentication)

 ### The two types of tokens
 1. API tokens are usual tokens that you use to authenticate most API requests.
+These follow our [API philosophy on authentication](/api-philosophy.md#authentication) using `api_token`
 2. Chat-user tokens are tokens that are scoped to a user in a given chat, and are required to interact as a given user in a given chat.
+These follow our [API philosophy on authentication](/api-philosophy.md#authentication), but use `chat_user_token` instead

 ## Response Status Codes